Ready to start a business in Massachusetts? We can help you form your dream business in just minutes.

 Once you have selected a name, you can reserve the name by filing a form with the Corporations Division of the Secretary of the Commonwealth of Massachusetts.
 You can file the name reservation form, along with a fee, in person or by mail.
 If the name you want is available, it will be reserved for 60 days.

 We can take the stress out of checking that your chosen name is proper and available through our Business Name Checker.
-Plus, you can use our Business Name Reservation service to reserve your selected name.

 The next step for how to change a business name in Massachusetts is to gather the information you will need to amend your business’s organizational documents.
 Your organizational documents are those documents you initially filed with the state when you first set up your business.
 This is the Articles of Organization for Massachusetts corporations, and for a Massachusetts LLC, it’s the Certificate of Organization.
 To legally and permanently change your business name, you must amend these documents.